Small-Group 3-Day South Coast and Golden Circle Tour with Glacier Hiking & Ice Caving

 Day two of your small-group trip to Iceland will let you venture into the crown jewels of the Vatnajokull National Park, particularly the Jokulsarlon lagoon and the Diamond Beach.
 You will also have an ice-caving experience to cap off a wonderful day in and around the Vatnajokull glacier.

 Before traveling to the largest ice cap in Europe, your group will enjoy a tasty breakfast from your hotel.
-You will also have time to explore the village of Vik, particularly the nearby shore famous for its black sands.

-As you travel eastward, you’ll finally reach the Vatnajokull National Park, where you’ll spend most of the day.
+As you travel eastward, you’ll reach the Vatnajokull National Park, where you’ll spend most of the day.

 Jokulsarlon glacier lagoon is one of the most stunning views you’ll see anywhere in the world.
 Thousands of floating icebergs scatter throughout the lagoon, with varying sizes, shapes, and colors.
 Jokulsarlon lagoon continuously expands yearly due to the meltwater from the nearby Breidamerkurjokull glacier.